uraimo/UBloxGPS.swift/README.md

 ## Usage

+If you are using a RaspberryPi, run `raspi-config` and enable the serial port but disable the Linux login support in `Interfacing Options>Serial`.

 The first thing we need to do is to obtain an instance of `UARTInterface` from SwiftyGPIO and use it to initialize the `UBloxGPS` object:

 ```swift